magento/magento2-page-builder/docs/reference/architecture.md

 | Styles                  | `Vendor/ModuleName/view/adminhtml/web/css/source/content-type/content-type-name` |

 **Note:**
-We also considered introducing appearance component and/or moving the initialization of the libraries to bindings.
+We have also considered introducing an appearance component and/or moving the initialization of the libraries to bindings.
 This would allow you to add custom logic per appearance changes and libraries per appearance for content types like the `slider` and the `tabs`.

 [TypeScript]: https://www.typescriptlang.org/